- 1 NI ELVIS Tutorial Video

 - Test the circuit diagram.
 Build the circuit in LabVIEW.
 Use the simplified Boolean equation.
 Open LabVIEW and select New VI.
 Pull down the Window menu, select Tile Left and Right.

 - Place three switches on the front panel that represent the hen, the corn, and the fox.
-Place one Boolean indicator to represent the output.
+Place one Boolean indicator on the front panel to represent the output.

 - Open the Functions palette.
 Under Programming, select Boolean and choose the AND, NOT, and OR gates necessary for the circuit.
 A TA will assist in this process.